 A map/correspondence with this property is usually called \emph{symplectic}, and alternatively such a condition can be expressed by saying that the transformation $(\vb{x},\vb{p})\longrightarrow(\vb{\bar{x}},\vb{\bar{p}})$ is canonical.
 This theory was initiated in the work of Maeda~\cite{Maeda1987}.

 The theory of integrability for symplectic maps, or more generally, correspondences, was developed in~\cite{Veselov1991,Bruschietal1991,Maeda1987}, see also \cite[Chap.~6]{HietarintaJoshiNijhoff2016} and the thesis \cite[Chap.~1]{TranPhDThesis} for a comprehensive exposition of the topic.
 In analogy with the continuous setting, an integral of motion for a symplectic map/correspondence is a scalar function $I=I(\vb{x},\vb{p})$ such that it is constant along the solutions, \ie{} $\bar{I}(\vb{x},\vb{p})\equiv I(\vb{\bar{x}},\vb{\bar{p}})=I(\vb{x},\vb{p})$.
 Then, a symplectic map is \emph{Liouville integrable} if it possesses $N$ functionally independent invariants in involution with respect to the associated Poisson bracket.
 If the map admits more functionally independent first integrals, the map is \emph{superintegrable}, like its continuous counterpart.
-So, as in the continuous setting, a superintegrable symplectic map will admit the commuting integrals of motions $\Set{F_1,\ldots,F_N}$ and the non-commuting ones $\Set{G_1,\ldots,G_k}$, $1\leq k\leq N-1$.
+So, as in the continuous setting, a superintegrable symplectic map will admit the commuting integrals of motion $\Set{F_1,\ldots,F_N}$ and the non-commuting ones $\Set{G_1,\ldots,G_k}$, $1\leq k\leq N-1$.
 This implies that also to discrete (maximally) superintegrable systems, one can associate a symmetry algebra, as it was discussed, for instance, in our previous work~\cite{DGLExplicitIsomorphisms2025}.

 However, there is a crucial difference between the continuous and the discrete setting.
 In the continuous setting, there exists a Hamiltonian function governing the dynamics, which is an integral of motion, while in the discrete setting, the dynamical system is obtained by the repeated application of a canonical transformation.
 Canonical transformations do not have an associated Hamiltonian function, but rather a generating function.
 In general, the generating function is not an integral of motion of the associated discrete dynamics.
 This implies that, although one can write a formal identification between the evolution that can be derived from a generating function and Hamilton's equations of motion, in general, an exact equivalent of the Hamiltonian function does not exist in the discrete case.
-For this reason, discrete integrable systems are much rarer, and their structure is far more rigid with respect to their continuous counterparts.
+This may explain why discrete integrable systems appear to be much rarer, and their structure is more rigid with respect to their continuous counterparts.